 - (04) 473 9444 - firstname.lastname@example.org - www.engineeringnz.org

 What are the chances of getting a job?

-Because of high demand and falling numbers of people in the role, the job electronics engineer appears on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled electronics engineers from overseas to work in New Zealand.
+Electronics engineer and electronic engineering technician appear on Immigration New Zealand’s long-term skill shortage list.
+This means the Government is actively encouraging skilled electronics engineers and electronic engineering technicians from overseas to work in New Zealand.

 Good demand for electronics engineers to design new products

 New Zealand's electronic industry is small with most companies designing and manufacturing niche electronic products for export, and employing only a few staff.
 However, electronics engineers are in demand to research and design new electronic products in areas such as renewable energy and agricultural management systems, and to improve the efficiency of smart phones and other devices.

 Most electronics engineers work for electronics design and manufacturing companies

 Electronics engineers generally work for electronics design and manufacturing companies.
 They can also work for: